So You Think You Can Dance (Malaysian TV series) season 1: Boot Camp (aired 19 April 2007)

 The Top 40 were tested on their versatility in various dances and cohesiveness in the competition.
 The first day of Boot Camp saw the Top 40 practising four different genres of dance under the guide of four choreographers: Hip-hop (Yannus Sufandi), Contemporary (Umesh Nair), Street Jazz (Manuela Oliveira), and Salsa (Patricia Calzadilla).
 After each of the four choreography sessions they needed to perform what they had learnt from it.

 The second day witnessed the contestants doing solo performances, attempting to display "a different side" of theirs to impress the judges for entering the Top 20.
 At the nightfall of the second day, the judges announced the Top 20.

-A notable scene in the aftermath of the results involved one of the rejected ones who broke down to tears, lamenting to have failed to fulfil the last wish of a best friend whom he said as to "be dying" that night.
+A notable scene in the aftermath of the results involved one of the rejected ones who broke down to tears, lamenting to have failed to fulfil the last wish of a best friend who he said as to "be dying" that night.